Professional wrestling match types: Tag Team match

 The Tag Team Four Corners match (also known as Tag Team Fatal Four-Way match) is another variation that starts off with four teams positioned as in a tag team match and two wrestlers active in the ring.
 The two wrestlers in the ring can tag their partner or members of a team not already represented in the match.
 It is an advantage to have a team member tagged into the match as you can only win by being a legal competitor in the match and the one who scores the fall wins the match for the team.
 One example was a four team match for the WWE Women's Tag Team Championship at Starrcade (2019).

 Another variation of the four-way tag team match is to have a member of each of the four teams in competition while their partners are on the apron and the active member who scores a pinfall or submission wins the match for the team.
 One example of this variation was contested for the SmackDown Tag Team Championship at Clash of Champions (2017).

 Sometimes a team will have members of three, four or five in non-elimination tag matches.
 They are often named based on the number of participants and gender involved.
 Six-Man (Six-Woman) Tag Team match (known as Trios match in AEW) is one variation.
 The Wyatt Family defeated The Shield at Elimination Chamber (2014) in a six-man tag team match.

 Tornado Tag Team match

 The tornado tag team match (Originally known as the Texas Tornado) is a hardcore-rules match where all wrestlers involved are allowed to be in and wrestle in the ring and elsewhere at the same time, and thus all wrestlers are vulnerable to having a fall scored against them.
 Whether or not it is truly a tag team match is debatable, as it involves no tagging, but it is contested between tag teams.
 The first match of this kind was held on October 2, 1937, in Houston between Milo Steinborn and Whiskers Savage against Tiger Daula and Fazul Mohammed.
 It was the brainchild of promoter Morris Sigel.
-Another well known example of this match is when The Shield (Roman Reigns & Seth Rollins) challenged Team Hell No (Daniel Bryan & Kane) for the WWE Tag Team Championship at Extreme Rules (2013).
-Another example of this match is the renamed Anarchy in the Arena match at the 2022 All Elite Wrestling Double or Nothing pay-per-view event, where in a 5 vs 5 event Jericho Appreciation Society faced off against the Blackpool Combat Club, Eddie Kingston, and Santana & Ortiz.
-This particularly chaotic match has the bell ring the moment the 2nd team to go down the entrance stage appears.
+Another well-known example of this match is when The Shield (Roman Reigns & Seth Rollins) challenged Team Hell No (Daniel Bryan & Kane) for the WWE Tag Team Championship at Extreme Rules (2013).